elmoserafa/openGBW/README.md

 This was done in KiCad as well.

-The PCB requires that you solder the XIAO to the board.
+The PCB requires that you solder the ESP32 DevKit v1 to the board.
 It also makes use of JST-XH connectors on the outward connections.

 -----------